How to Buy Cryptocurrency for Beginners:

 Decentralized Exchanges (DEX)

 Decentralized exchanges allow users to trade cryptocurrencies directly with one another without an intermediary.
 On a DEX, your funds remain in your personal wallet, giving you full control and eliminating the custodial risks associated with CEXs.
-While dozens of DEX protocols exist, they all share the core principle of user-controlled funds.
+While dozens of DEX protocols exist, they all operate on the core principle of user-controlled funds.

 Hybrid Exchanges